 Admission to the Nursing Assistant Program is limited and by special application only.
-An individual wishing to enroll in the program should complete the Nursing Assistant application and forward it to the Vocational Counselor's office at least one month in advanced of expected registration.
+The student must be physically and emotionally able to meet the requirements of the program.
+An individual wishing to enroll in the program should complete the Nursing Assistant application and forward it to the Vocational Counselor's office at least one month in advance of expected registration.